SusanKern/VPortfolio/README.md

 ## General
 -  App is written in Swift
--  Built using Xcode 9.4
+-  Built using Xcode 9.4, updated to 11.3

 ## Installation
 -  Clone or download the project code.